carpentries-incubator/hermes_metadata_lesson/episodes/dublincore.md

 :::

-This initial simple indexing of data using Dublin Core can be extended to more precise information.
 After all, how do we know which date is meant?
 The date of creation?
 The date of submission?
+The original DC terms have been extended to make the information about the data more precise.

 ## Qualified Dublin Core

+First, qualifiers were introduced.
+A qualifier describes an element more precisely.

-A Dublin Core element looks like this:
+A simple Dublin Core element looks like this:

 dc.date

-*dc* describes the namespace (in this case Dublin Core) and *date* describes the element.
-Both can now be extended by a so-called qualifier, which specifies the date:
+*dc* describes the namespace (in this case Dublin Core - you can read more about namespaces in the XML Schema chapter) and *date* describes the element.
+Both can now be extended by a qualifier, which specifies the element, e.g.,:

-dc.date.available or dc.date.issued
+dc.relation.hasversion or dc.relation.isversionof

 ::: challenge

-### Discussion
+### Exercise

-Which of the elements you have just worked on that you could not assign clearly or at all would you expand with a qualifier and how?
+Take a closer look at the date element.
+You can find a list of all authorised qualifiers for date elements on the [Dublin Core Website](https://www.dublincore.org/specifications/dublin-core/usageguide/qualifiers/).
+What qualifiers would you use for the date elements for Johan Hagemeyer's photo of Albert Einstein?

 ::: solution